 Goodyear to pay $1.75M after 4 deaths at Virginia factory

-RICHMOND, Va.
-(AP) — Goodyear will pay $1.75 million to settle workplace health and safety violations at its Danville, Virginia, tire plant where four workers died on the job over the course of a year, officials announced Friday.
+DANVILLE, Va.
+(AP) — Goodyear will pay $1.75 million to settle workplace health and safety violations found in inspections after four deaths at its Danville tire plant.

 The Virginia Department of Labor and Industry announced the penalties Friday.
 The department says it has agreed to a settlement with Goodyear and the United Steelworkers, which represents plant employees.

 Four workers died on the job over the course of a year at the plant that manufactures aviation and specialty tires.
 State inspectors found over 100 violations.

 The labor department says the Akron, Ohio-based company will pay $1 million to the state.
 The other $750,000 will be used for safety improvements.